statgen/colocus-ui-vue3/README.md

 ### VegaPlotContainer
 This component provides the template and run-time code to instantiate plots.
 The component is triggered by watching a flag in the qcStore (regenPlotFlag), and when that flag changes, building a new plot instance and embedding it in the containing div in the template.
 The flag is triggered on initial load of the QC page view, and on subsequent changes to the UI controls.

-### Problems
+### Performance problems
 Early development of this functionality went smoothly, but at a certain point, the time to render plots became excessive.
-Initially it was nearly instantaneous, but then grew to about six seconds.
+Initially it was nearly instantaneous, but then grew to as much as 30 seconds in some scenarios.
 Eventually it was determined that the slowdown only occurs in dev mode.
 Running in production mode, plot generation and regeneration is instantaneous.

-Rather than having to deploy to external platform, a server that can be run locally was generated.
+Rather than having to deploy to external platform, a server that can run locally was generated.
 It uses the Express js server.
 It requires the project to be built, then runs from the /dist folder.
 Details are in comments in /express-server.js.
 This file is part of the project, but its dependencies are dev only, so will not be part of a production bundle.

 It is possible to run `vite build --watch` and have the dist folder updated in real time as files are saved.
 I added two npm scripts to experiment with this (both need to be running in separate terminal windows):
-- dev-build: this runs vite build in watch mode
+- dev-build: this runs vite build in watch mode, regenerating site after each save
-- dev-serve: runs the express server
+- dev-serve: runs the express server as a standalone instance following a `npm run build`

-It works, but is slow; takes 3.5 seconds to rebuild, then requires a hard page reload (Cmd-R).
-So not much better than the simple approach.
+It works, but is slow; takes 3.5 seconds to rebuild.
+Plus, Vue Dev Tools don't work in production mode.
+But better than waiting 30 seconds.
+Starting to wonder if switching from Vega-lite to Vega might improve things...

 I attempted to optimize plot generation.
 Vega allows plots to be updated by supplying new data.
 The hope was that it would speed up redraws.
 However, it did not speed up the process, and furthermore left artifacts on the plot.
-I was unable to resolve either issue. so reverted to just regenerating the plot from scratch on each update of the UI controls.
+I was unable to resolve either issue, so reverted to just regenerating the plot from scratch on each update of the UI controls.
 For potential future use, here is the code from VegaPlotContainer to generate a plot on initial use, then update it subsequently.
 ```aiignore
 import embed from 'vega-embed'
 import * as vega from 'vega'